 RadFixedDocumentEditor

-The RadFixedDocumentEditor class allows you to create a RadFixedDocument in a flow-like manner.
-The editor provides methods that enable the generation of documents, which automatically flows to pages.
+RadFixedDocumentEditor allows you to create a RadFixedDocument in a flow-like manner and insert all desired elements one after another.
+When the document is rendered, the size of the elements will be automatically calculated.
+The editor provides a convenient API that enables the generation of documents, which automatically flow to pages.

 Creating RadFixedDocumentEditor